 Professional Deep Cleaning

-Every 3-5 years, you’ll want to have a professional deep cleaning performed where your stones may be removed to clean out the hiding residue.
+Every 3-5 years, you’ll want to have a professional deep cleaning performed where your stones may be removed to clean out the hidden residue.
 This is highly recommended for detailed or intricate rings with a lot of places for dirt to collect.
-A deep cleaning also allows a jeweler the chance to thoroughly inspect your lab-grown diamonds and gemstones to ensure you’ll love your ring for years to come.
+A deep cleaning also allows a jeweler the chance to thoroughly inspect your diamonds and gemstones to ensure you’ll love your ring for years to come.